suchipi/test-it/README.md

-# Zayith
+# Test-It

-Zayith is a test framework that combines the best of node and the browser.
+Test-It is a test framework that combines the best of node and the browser.

 ## The Problem